CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-on-rails.md

 ```
 ## Environment injection

-To access your variable in your application, nothing simpler!
+To access your variables in your application, nothing simpler!
 Just get
 it from your environment, like you would with `PATH`:
 `ENV["MY_VARIABLE"]`.

-### Choose ruby version
+## Choose ruby version

-On your Clever application create an `RUBY_VERSION=rubyversion` where `rubyversion` represents:
+On your Clever Cloud application create an environment variable `RUBY_VERSION=rubyversion` where `rubyversion` represents:

  * "2" will select the greatest "2.X.Y" version available.
  * "2.3" will select the greatest "2.0.Y" version available.